 - Select a communication approach that will work most effectively with each stakeholder

-Stakeholder management is important and is the lifeblood of effective project relationships.
+Stakeholder management is important because it is the lifeblood of effective project relationships.
 This means not only knowing your stakeholders but also understanding their unique communication needs at various points in the project.
 These needs involve establishing a sound relationship, feeling trusted and relevant, and understanding how their work is contributing to successfully meeting project objectives.

 By identifying individual stakeholders and their unique needs, a project manager can more effectively communicate with stakeholders, leading to satisfied sponsors and stakeholders, happy and productive team members, coordinated efforts focused on common targets, and more successful project outcomes.